CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/README.md

 Speak with care.
 Welcome newcomers.
 Debate ideas, not people.

 ### 2. Protect Privacy
-Never share anyone’s personal or sensitive info.
+Never share anyone's personal or sensitive info.
 Use neighborhoods, not street names.
 Think before you post.

 ### 3. Contribute in Good Faith
 Be honest about your intentions.
 Share feedback that builds.
-Don’t derail discussions or mislead.
+Don't derail discussions or mislead.

 ### 4. Follow the Code of Conduct
 We use the [Contributor Covenant v2.1](./code-of-conduct.md).
 Harassment, hate, or abuse are not tolerated.